Posts may be sponsored. Post contains affiliate links. I may be compensated if you make a purchase using my link.

 Success!
 Within less than a day, Head Chef Nic tweeted me back and verified that he could make us some vegan food.

 Upon arriving at the restaurant that evening, there were two large tables alongside one another to seat 14 people.
 The restaurant had a very luxurious, yet comfortable atmosphere.
 It could be described best as casual fine-dining.
 The high ceilings with tall windows let in just enough light until day became night.
 The surrounding booths were spread far apart so there were no competing conversations between tables.
 The restaurant was decorated in shades of purple and maroon with modern lights hanging from above.
 Unfortunately, I only had my smartphone on me and didn’t think to bring the DSLR so I wasn’t able to take any great photos (blogger fail!).
-You’ll have to check out the official Ten website photos to get a better idea of the restaurant’s appearance.

 Our waitress was very sweet, helpful, quick, and knowledgeable.
 She handled our party’s orders with ease, despite having only worked there for one week!
 I informed her that we were both vegan and she instantly smiled and said, “No problem.
 Are there any foods that you don’t like?”.
 Now, don’t kill me you guys, but I am not a fan of either olives or avocados.
 Justin is pretty much good with anything, so he didn’t make any requests.
 The server stated, “Okay, great!
 The chef will create a special meal just for you.”
 A special meal?
 Wow!
 We felt so honored.
 And it was rather mysterious having no idea what meals would arrive at the table.
 I was left to wait in suspense (and I liked it).